johannschopplich/kirby-blurry-placeholder/README.md

 (blurryimage: myimage.jpg class: is-poster)
 ```

-If you have enabled `srcset`'s in the options, the Kirbytag syntax stays the same.
+If you have enabled `srcset`'s in the options, the KirbyTag syntax stays the same.
 Just the output changes.

 ## Lazy Loading in the Frontend

-To lazily load the images once they get apparent in the viewport, a JavaScript library is necessary.

-I strongly recommend [🦌 Loadeer.js](https://github.com/johannschopplich/loadeer).
-It has been written with this Kirby plugin in mind.
+To lazily load the images once they get apparent in the viewport, a JavaScript library is necessary: [🦌 Loadeer.js](https://github.com/johannschopplich/loadeer) is written with this Kirby plugin in mind.
 In a nutshell, it's a tiny, performant, SEO-friendly lazy loading library and can be used with or without a build step if you don't have a frontend asset build chain.

 ### Without Build Step & Auto Initialization